RohanAlexander/heapsofpapers/README.md

     is downloaded, by default.
 -   Add a check for any PDFs that are very small (which usually indicates there’s something wrong with them).
--   Make the behaviour more sophisticated when the file doesn’t exist.
 -   Add tests of whether the internet is on.
 -   Option to save to Dropbox.
 -   Add email notification for when it’s done.